 Euthanasia housecalls start like any other visit with history and a physical exam.
 However, Dr. Behrens respects that your pet’s comfort is of paramount importance and every consideration will be made to ensure that this process is void of stress.
 Payment is taken before proceeding.
 The actual euthanasia procedure can be performed wherever you or your pet are most comfortable.
 Initially, an anesthetic injection is administered.
 This is done to prevent pain and ease your pet’s transition.
 Once they are relaxed, an intravenous injection of a barbiturate euthanasia solution is provided that will provide a painless death.

 Dr. Behrens can take your pet’s body once everyone has said their goodbyes.
-Aftercare is available in the form of private or public cremation.
-Private cremation provides ashes in a customizable urn.
+Aftercare is available in the form of individual or communal cremation.
+Individual cremation provides ashes in a customizable urn.
 These ashes are guaranteed to be from your pet alone and are returned within two weeks.
-Public cremation means that your pet is cremated with others and their ashes are buried together.
+Communal cremation means that your pet is cremated with others and their ashes are buried together.
 The choice of aftercare can be made at the time of the appointment.
 Regardless of the cremation option chosen, Dr. Behrens will handle the removal of the body and take care of all details.

 by weight of pet